formkit/docs-content/guides/create-a-tailwind-theme.md

 ## Next steps

-This guide has walked through creating a Tailwind theme that covers all input types included in FormKit core, but there's still more that could be done in your own project.
+This guide has walked through creating a Tailwind theme that covers all input types included in FormKit, but there's still more that could be done in your own project.

 Here are some ways to take the above guide even further: